ros-safety/contracts_lite/TYPES.md

 }
 ```

-Also be aware that using the `AUDIT` build level (see [Error detection and handling](#error-detection-and-handling)) can significantly impact performance.
+Also be aware that using the `AUDIT` build level can significantly impact performance.
-This is because verbose comment message are generated each time a contract is checked.
+This is because verbose comment message are generated each time a contract is checked (see [Contracts Lite](README.md)).

 ## Error detection and handling